Anuclone/otakudesu-telegram-scraper-bot/README.md

 # otakudesu-telegram-scraper-bot

-dont forgeet to change the bot token
+dont forget to change the bot token